ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 This blending of worlds makes it the best suited platform for teams that want both writers and developers contributing to product and API documentation.

 Read the Docs is best thought of as a continuous documentation platform for Sphinx.
-Continuous documentation being similar to continuous integration in programming circles.
+Continuous documentation is analogous to continuous integration of code.
 In practice it means that your documentation is built, tested, and updated on every commit.